Bruxism: what it is, how to fix it and ways to stop grinding your teeth

 What is bruxism?

-Mild cases might not require treatment, yet those who frequently clench and apply too much stress could develop severe jaw disorders, headaches, damaged teeth, as well as other problems.
+Mild cases may not require treatment, but for those who frequently clench and apply too much stress to their teeth, other problems may develop.
 If this is happening at night whilst you sleep, you might not realise it until you start to have complications.
-So, it is crucial to know the signs and understand the bruxism symptoms.
+So, it's crucial to know the signs and understand the symptoms.

 Types of bruxism

-There are two classifications for bruxism that doctors call primary or secondary.
+There are two classifications for bruxism: primary or secondary.
 Primary bruxism is not related to underlying medical or dental conditions.
-In contrast, secondary means that medications or medical conditions are the cause you to grind your teeth and clench your jaw.
+In contrast, secondary bruxism relates to teeth grinding that occurs due to medications or medical conditions.
 Both primary and secondary bruxism can be experienced while asleep or awake.

 The effects of day clenching can increase your risk of excessive teeth grinding at night.
 People with this issue aren't usually aware of the risk factors associated with the condition.
 Detection is often missed until the teeth have been damaged or symptoms have appeared.
-The consequences of grinding your teeth at night are worse in the morning, right after waking up, although the effects may decrease.
+The consequences of grinding your teeth at night with sleep bruxism are worse in the morning, right after waking up, although the effects may decrease throughout the day.

-The methods to prevent your teeth from grinding are not a one size fits all approach.
-As each case is different you should seek help from a professional to understand your situation although you can begin by incorporating common healthy habits in your daily life.
+The methods to prevent your teeth from grinding are not a one-size-fits-all all approach.
+As each case is different you should seek help from a professional to understand your situation, although you can begin by incorporating common healthy habits in your daily life.
 In general terms, there are a few steps you can take to help reduce your symptoms.
 They are:

 • Avoiding caffeinated drinks before bed